mdehmlow/shell-novice/_episodes/07-find.md

 In the same way that many of us now use 'Google' as a verb meaning 'to find', Unix programmers often use the word 'grep'.
-'grep' is a contraction of 'global/regular expression/print', a common sequence of operations in early Unix text editors.
+'grep' is an acronym for 'global/regular expression/print', a common sequence of operations in early Unix text editors.
 It is also the name of a very useful command-line program.